Saint George SC: Establishment and the patriotic struggle (1935–44)

 When Italian efforts to directly destroy St. George didn't work, they forced the club to change its name and play matches against a club the Italians had created called '6 kilo'.
 This club was purposely created by Italians to weaken and demoralize St. George.
 Sponsored by the nearby factory 'Cugnac Alovo', 6 Kilo (also called 'Cenco Maje' to mean July 5), had more money and supplies than St. George.
 They beat St. George on multiple occasions and St. George also did the same however those matches nearly always ended with beatings by the Arada (Italian) police.

 The ongoing Guerrilla warfare during this time was of the utmost importance to the club and its members.
 Knowing this the Italians trying using the club as a propaganda tool for their own administration in order to confuse and entrap the guerilla fighters.
 The Italians sent a messages to resistance leaders like Ras.
 Abebe Aregay to "come and see the people is in peace" inviting him to watch a football match at JanMeda, a popular field in Addis Ababa.

 Hearing this the guerilla fighters took an Italian General as leverage not trusting the Italians and Ras.
 Abebe Aregay sent Demissie W/Michael to investigate the situation.
-Having been warned before hand to peacefully play the match, St. George was picked to play against "6 Kilo".
+Having been warned beforehand to peacefully play the match, St. George was picked to play against "6 Kilo".
 The game quickly turned into a physical fight after kickoff with spectators often cheering and whistling to encourage the fight rather than the game.
 Then the game was interrupted and the Italians' plan foiled.

 In 1941 when Ethiopia was liberated from fascist Italian control and Haile Selassie I had returned, it was the St. George Football club supporters along with fellow Addis Ababians that sang the national anthem "Ethiopia hoy des Yebelesh"(meaning, Rejoice Ethiopia) to welcome him back.
 An anthem that was written by a huge St. George supporter Yoftahe Nigussie and produced by Captain Nalbadin.